MadRajib/Code_snippets-1/coding_problems/stack/readme.md

 ```

 Aproach 2(One pass):
+* From left store only the heights that can be possible low for future heights.
 * After poping the the element from the stack check what area it could have made.
 * store the current start index of element from which it can began
 * at last for the element remaining in stack, they can extend their area from their start to